iota-pi/crossangles/README.md

 ## Ideas to implement

   * Favicon
-  * Better visual feedback for
+  * Better visual feedback for timetable clashes
+  * Hide unnecessary rows of timetable
+  * Custom class/commitment support
   * Fullscreen timetable view?
-  * Custom class/commitment support
   * Day of week preferences?
+(I'm thinking they can do that manually by rearranging their timetable)
   * Analytics?

 To view ideas for the project generated at our first planning meeting or add other ideas, see `ideas.txt`